Home » History » Index

 That meant an influx of skiers, which would require reinforcements for a suddenly short-handed ski patrol.
 Those who had gone to Hoodoo were invited back, and several accepted.

-“Some of them came back from Santiam, and we started growing the patrol,” Brown says.
+“Some of them came back from Santiam, and we started growing the patrol,” Brown said.
 “They came in waves, and a lot of them are still here.”

 The modern era of both the ski area and its patrol had begun, but that doesn’t prevent a little nostalgia from those who lived through the earlier days.

-“Knee (injuries) and tib-fibs were very common back then, and there were back injuries, too,” Wilson says.
-“It wasn’t uncommon for a beginner to come up with old leather straps on old wooden skis, so when they fell nothing released.
+“Knee (injuries) and tib-fibs were very common back then, and there were back injuries, too,” Wilson said.
+“It wasn’t uncommon for a beginner to come up with old leather straps on old wooden skis, so when they fell, nothing released.

 “It was also not uncommon for us to load someone on a backboard into the back of a station wagon (for a non-ambulance trip to the hospital).
 We didn’t have the paramedics and professional medical folks that are attracted to the patrol now, but we had some good skiers and some classic, devoted patrollers.”